RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK11.md

 -cert ca.crt -keyfile ca.key
 ```

-4. The steps from Task 4 are repeated, this is, the certificates are copied to the container and added to the apache server configuration.
+4. The steps from Task 4 were repeated, this is, the certificates are copied to the container and added to the apache server configuration.

-5. When entering the website again, the domain changed to www.facebook.com
+5. When entering the website again, we observed that the domain changed to www.facebook.com

 ![FacebookDomain](Logbooks/img/Week11/Facebook.png)